nag2mani/awesome_python_class/README.md

 # General_class
-Classes which I have created.
+Classes which I love to use.